 Fear not: these skills can be learned!
-To help you target them all, we’ve put together a handy list of ten of the most important.
+To help you target them all, we’ve put together a handy list of ten of the most important leadership qualities.

-Creativity is at the heart of being a great leader.
+Creativity and problem-solving are at the heart of being a successful leader.
 You must be prepared to think outside the box and reconsider old ways of working.
 While traditional approaches are often valuable, there is no point sticking with something just because that’s how it has been done in the past.

 Lead your team by example and inject creativity into your role.
 In this way, you can save administrative time and energy, while also improving the results.